raineaeternal/ScoreRequirement/README.md

     - Combo Breaks (Limit)
     - Misses (Limit)
     - Pauses (Limit)

-* Sliders will be hard to get right for now.
-Arrows are a part of the UI, but doesnt do anything yet.

 ## Requirements
 These can be downloaded from [BeatMods](https://beatmods.com/#/mods) or using Mod Assistant.